Ballet Terms And Definitions

 Détourné

-Turned aside in direction contrary to normal.
+Turned aside in a direction contrary to normal.

 Deux